Students: Looking for advising?

 Quarter-long course in Education & Youth Development, Cardinal Courses, Courses for credit

 Focus is on classrooms with students from diverse racial, ethnic and linguistic backgrounds.
 Studies, writing, and media representation of urban and diverse school settings; implications for transforming teaching and learning.
 Issues related to developing teachers with attitudes, dispositions, and skills necessary to teach diverse students.
-Cardinal Course certified by the...
+This is a Cardinal Course...

 Location: